 Step 3: Follow the Manufacturer’s Instructions

 From there, you can follow the manufacturer’s instructions on how to power wash with your exact model.
+You can clean a brick house with a pressure washer easily.

 Common Asked Questions